ASUS ROG Chakram X

 fingertip grip comfort: 3.0, based on 2 reviews

-Fingertip grip comfort is mixed, with one reviewer saying there is too little fingertip grip while another found the shape can aid fingertip aimers.
+Fingertip comfort was mixed, with one reviewer saying the right side lacked grip while another found the shape could aid fingertip aimers.

 • 2.8